As trusts evolve, the need for a robust and experienced trustee is paramount.

 - Modern trusts require the services of robust professional trustees adept at navigating complex legal, tax, investment, and regulatory issues.

-Over the past half-century, the role of trustees has evolved rapidly along with the trust industry itself.
+Over the past half-century, the role of a trustee has evolved rapidly along with the trust industry itself.
 We have seen a transition in the investment standards guiding trustees from a “prudent man” using legal lists to a “prudent investor” employing modern portfolio theory.
-Jurisdictional considerations for a wealthy family have progressed from inter-state to multinational during this time as well; trustees are now required to understand concepts of foreign taxation and foreign property law regimes and remain compliant with strict federal Know Your Customer laws put in place to combat money laundering and terrorist financing.
+Jurisdictional considerations for a wealthy family have progressed from interstate to multinational during this time as well; a trustee is now required to understand concepts of foreign taxation and foreign property law regimes and remain compliant with strict federal Know Your Customer laws put in place to combat money laundering and terrorist financing.